This overview covers what you need to know about paying your fees as an international student.

 The amount of your fees varies, depending on which course you are studying.

-To see the exact amount you need to pay, log in to My Financials and view your Statement of Account and Tax Invoice.
+To see the exact amount you need to pay, log in to My Finances and view your Statement of Account and Tax Invoice.
 This will always show the current calculation based on your enrolment.

 Note: The cost of your tuition fees as shown on your Statement of Account may not match the cost outlined in your letter of offer.
 This is because your Statement of Account always shows the most current information, including changes to enrolment.